You’ve likely either seen or used the best post hole auger before. These are one of the most popular types of augers around.

 Make sure that its completely upright and starting will be no problem.
 The quality build is obvious and this unit can get through 100’s of holes without any issues.

 During testing we dug through hard clay, gravel and some 1 inch roots.
 We are happy to report that it went through everything like a champ.
+This is due to the ball bearing, alloy gear drive transmission.
+The output torque is 62 ft-lb to tackle those tougher soils you might come across.
 We recommend it as the best post hole digger for clay soil.

 This unit does lack a reverse feature, which would come in handy instead of having to pull it out of the ground when digging deeper holes.